iamdtang/skaterdav85.github.io/_posts/2018-07-28-tracking-has-many-relationship-changes-with-ember-changeset.md

 postChangeset.get('tags').pushObject(tag);
 ```

 But this approach has some subtle issues.
 The issue here is that the changeset won't track the changes to the `tags` relationship because we are modifying the `hasMany` reference directly.
-Thus, changeset properties like `change`, `isInvalid`, and others might not work the way as expected.
+Thus, changeset properties like `change`, `isInvalid`, and others won't work the way we expect.

 Here has been my solution:

 ```js
 // app/utils/ember-changeset.js

 export function addToHasMany(changeset, relationship, item) {
   let hasMany = changeset.get(relationship).pushObjects([item]);
   changeset.set(relationship, hasMany.toArray());